Skip to main content

 The best way to think about Magic is similar to the way you’d think about enabling a new college graduate - they have all the core fundamentals and know how to write great SQL or Python but they lack business context.
 Being faced with an abundance of new information can obfuscate their understanding and lead to incorrect assumptions.

-A great proxy for “how to make Magic better” is the same stuff that would be great to enable this same persona.
+A great proxy for “how to make AI better” is the same stuff that would be great to enable this same persona.
 The ideal prompting should also have similar context by providing clear and specific direction as if you’re talking to someone who knows how to code but doesn’t have any business context.
 Great data curation setup is the #1 lever you can pull to augment Magic prompts and help return higher quality results.

 This tutorial outlines steps that help provide Magic a focused view on relevant information, leading to more accurate suggestions.